 The cause of the communication failure will be corrected by the VVMC or by the provider agency as soon as possible.
-As soon as the communications failure has been resolved, the Emergency Department clinical coordinator will notify FMC ED, Sedona Fire Dispatch and Cottonwood Dispatch Center.
-Both dispatch centers will notify their respective provider agencies to resume medical direction with VVMC.
+As soon as the communications failure has been resolved, the Emergency Department charge nurse or designee will notify FMC ED and Cottonwood Dispatch Center.
+Cottonwood dispatch center will notify their respective provider agencies to resume medical direction with VVMC.

-NURSE INTERMEDIARY'S RESPONSIBILITY IN PROVIDING MEDICAL DIRECTION
+NURSE/PARAMEDIC INTERMEDIARY'S RESPONSIBILITY IN PROVIDING MEDICAL DIRECTION